-SMS APIs from Melrose Labs can be used to quickly and easily enable an application to send and receive SMS.
+Melrose Labs is an SMS API provider with APIs that can be used to quickly and easily enable an application to send and receive SMS.
 The primary locations that you can use our SMS APIs with are the UK, France, Germany, Spain and Italy.
 Other locations worldwide are also supported.

 Our SMS APIs include SMPP, HTTP REST, SMTP and SIP MESSAGE.
 SMS APIs are for use with an SMS gateway for bulk SMS, two-way SMS messaging, and one-way inbound or outbound SMS.
 Operations included in our SMS APIs allow SMS to be sent, received, cancelled and replaced.
 Other operations available include the ability to modify a phonebook or distribution lists that are used to send messages to one or more recipients.
 Webhooks can be used to allow inbound (MO) SMS and delivery receipts to be pushed to your application.